abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ![Presentation of Klein four - third law](../03_monoid/klein_four_presentation_third_law.svg)

-And then, if we start applying the two generators and applying the laws, we get the four elements.
+And then, if we start applying the two generators and applying the laws, we get the four elements of the monoid.

 ![The elements of Klein four](../03_monoid/klein_four_presentation_elements.svg)

-The set of generators and laws that defines a given group is called the *presentation of a group*.
-Every group has a presentation.

 Free monoids
 ---

-We saw how picking a different selection of laws gives rise to various types of monoids.
-But what monoids would we get if we pick no laws at all?
-These monoids (we get a different one depending on the set we pick) are called *free monoids*.
-The word "free" is used in the sense that once you have the set, you can upgrade it to a monoid for free (i.e. without having to define anything else).
+We saw how picking a different selection of laws gives rise to different types of monoids.
+But what would we get if we pick *no laws at all*?
+These monoids (we get a different one depending on the set of morphisms we pick) are called *free monoids*, as in "free from laws" (or as in, "you can upgrade the set of generators to a monoid for free").

-If you revisit the previous section you will notice that we already saw one such monoid.
 The free monoid with just one generator is isomorphic to the monoid of natural numbers.

 ![The free monoid with one generator](../03_monoid/infinite_cyclic_presentation_elements.svg)